-Electrocardiogram, or ECG, which tests your heart's electrical impulses to see if it is beating normally
+Electrocardiogram(ECG).
+This test checks your heart's electrical impulses to see if it is beating normally.

-Stress test, in which you may have to exercise while being monitored by ECG
+Stress test.
+For this test you may have to exercise while your ECG is watched for changes.

-Echocardiogram, which uses sound waves to make pictures of your heart
+Echocardiogram.
+This test uses sound waves to make pictures of your heart.

 Cardiac catheterization.
-For this test, a healthcare provider puts a tube into your blood vessels and injects
+A healthcare provider puts a tube into your blood vessels and injects dye.
+X-rays

-Your provider may also order tests for high blood pressure or blood sugar, or glucose.
+You may also need tests for high blood pressure or blood sugar (glucose).